What Is SR-22 Insurance?

-SR-22 insurance is coverage for high-risk drivers who are required by their state to verify that they are carrying the minimum amount of car insurance required by law.
-An SR-22 is not a separate type of insurance, but instead a form that an insurer files with the state DMV on a driver’s behalf.
+SR-22 insurance is coverage for high-risk drivers who are required to verify with the state that they are carrying the minimum amount of car insurance required by law.
+An SR-22 is not a separate type of insurance, but instead a form that an insurance company has to file with the state DMV on a driver’s behalf.

 1. Contact your car insurance company to start the filing process.

 You will be required to certify that you will carry at least the minimum amount of car insurance for the entire period that you must have an SR-22 on file.
 If you do not have car insurance or you do not have enough coverage to meet state minimums, you will have to first purchase a sufficient amount of coverage before an SR-22 can be filed.